anthonykasza/hdc_experiments/README.md

     - hurray! open science!
   - figure 4 reminds me of Gilbert Strang's [The Big Picture of Linear Algebra](https://youtu.be/rwLOfdfc4dw?t=284)
     - orthogonality around a circle
+  - "each model utilizes a different distance (or similarity) measurement, which explains the variations in performance between the two models"
+  - same as Cyclic Group Representation "but uses a bundling based on element-wise mode instead of addition of complex numbers"
 - Efficient Hyperdimensional Computing with Modular Composite Representations
   - hardware! hyperdimensional coprocessing unit on risc-v. neat.
   - after having implemented BSBC, MCR seems like the same thing
     - the modulo N is the block size is the order of the finite-group
+    - in BSBC each hv can be permuted cyclically and each block can be permuted cyclically - a toroid shape.
+      - each hv is a candy necklace
+        - the necklace is not perfectly round because the hv has a finite number of blocks
+      - each hv element (in MCR) or block (in BSBC) is a bead of the necklace. its value represents a dot on the bead.
+        - the bead is not perfectly round because the block has a finite size
+      - [see this](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/Torus_cycles_(labeled).png/341px-Torus_cycles_(labeled).png). "b" is the circular hv. "a" is the cyclical block. the value of the block sits as a single point on "a".
     - MCR works on the compressed representations of BSBC hv
     - BSBC hv are vectors of 1-hot cyclic segments
       - blocks are thinned within eeach op